gvwilson/sensibleadventures/short-stories/arecibo.md

 as he used to.

-He opens his mouth to suggest that they climb the tower, but is interrupted by a shout as a guard runs up the path the join them.
+He opens his mouth to suggest that they climb the tower, but is interrupted by a shout as a guard runs up the path to join them.
 "Her Majesty..." he pants,
 speaking to the two escorts rather than to the scholars.
 "Her Majesty is gone.
 She is gone."